Jean Galea

 In the US, having a good credit score or credit rating is of utmost importance.
 The credit score was invented by a private company called FICO (Fair, Isaac and Company).
 It was founded by an engineer and a mathematician working at Stanford in the 1950s in order to counter the credit crisis of those times.
 The aim was to quantify how reliable a person asking for a loan really was.
 It is now used in the US, Canada and Mexico.

-There is no such parallel system in Europe.
+There is no such parallel system in most countries in Europe.
 When you ask for a loan from the bank in Europe, they will ask for the typical papers such as whether you own any property, your monthly payslips, etc. and then make a decision based on that documentation.

 Credit Card Points and Rewards